 Parameters

-@qb_name: optional, specifies the query block to which the hint is applied.
+@qb_name: Optional.
+Specifies the query block to apply the hint to.

 Examples

-In the following query, the REPLACE_CONST hint is used to enable constant propagation query rewriting.
+In the following query example, the REPLACE_CONST hint is used to enable constant propagation query rewrite.

--- Assume that t1 has the existing schema.
+-- Assume that t1 is an existing table structure

 CREATE TABLE t1(c1 INT PRIMARY KEY, c2 INT, c3 INT);

--- Query with the REPLACE_CONST hint, which simplifies the WHERE clause.
+-- Query using the REPLACE_CONST hint to propagate and simplify the WHERE clause

 SELECT /*+replace_const*/ c2